 - Private dining in Laird’s Room

-The Green Lady restaurant is an elegant room with dramatic high ceilings, Wedgewood green walls, grand paintings and large picture windows overlooking the parkland.
+The Green Lady restaurant is a 2 AA Rosette winning restaurant set in an elegant room with dramatic high ceilings, Wedgewood green walls, grand paintings and large picture windows overlooking the parkland.

 Guests start the day in The Green Lady with a full Crerar breakfast or a light continental choice from the breakfast buffet.

 In the evening this impressive room with dimmed chandelier lighting and candlelight is where our fine dining six course taster and à la carte dinner menus are served.